grow/grow/content/docs/welcome.md

 ## Learn Grow in under an hour

 Grow is simple yet powerful.
-Our goal is to keep Grow simple so that you can learn about all its capabilities in an hour or less.
-After going through this guide, you'll be able to use Grow to build a website, manage and structure your content, internationalize your web site, and deploy it to the web.
+Our goal is to keep Grow simple so that you can learn about all its capabilities within an hour or less.
+After going through this guide, you'll be able to use Grow to build a website, manage and structure your content, localize your web site, and deploy it to the public web.

 <a class="btn btn-xl btn-primary" href="/docs/how-it-works/">Next: How it works</a>